-Of all the reasons we help our clients make warehouse injury claims, forklift accidents are one of the most common.
+Of all the reasons we help our clients make warehouse accident claims, forklift accidents are one of the most common.
 There are many ways that forklift accidents can be caused, including:

 - The warehouse layout – if the actual environment that the forklift operates within creates natural hazards, the chance of a forklift accident will be greater.

-- People riding the forklift – unfortunately, people often decide that riding on a forklift is preferable to walking.
+- People riding forklifts – unfortunately, people often decide that riding on a forklift is preferable to walking.
 This can lead to them falling off the forklift and being injured.

 - A bad centre of gravity – a forklift is supposed to be driven under load with the forks close to the ground.
 If the operator fails to lower the forks, the forklift could topple over.

 - Driving too fast – speeding on a forklift is a widespread cause of accidents in a warehouse.

 - Bad driving – if the forklift operator has not been trained properly, they may not have the skill required to drive the forklift.